+However, cultural heritage relates to cultural sites and encompasses traditional practices, ways of living, and regional biodiversity.
 Sustainable conservation practices are essential to maintaining the health of Uganda's ecosystems and natural resources, which are integral to Uganda's national identity.
-Climate change threatens biodiversity-for example, the conservation of chimpanzees and other primates is threatened by habitat degradation and loss.
-Ugandan clan leaders responded to this habitat loss by calling for discourse around conserving the natural world as a way of preserving cultural heritage.
-These clan leaders thus demonstrated the importance of the natural world and Uganda's unique ecosystems and biodiversity to its citizens.
+Climate change threatens this biodiversity, as the conservation of chimpanzees and other primates is threatened due to habitat degradation and loss.
+This habitat loss prompted clan leaders in Uganda to call for their conservation utilizing discourse related to cultural heritage, indicating the importance of the natural world and Uganda's unique ecosystems and biodiversity to its citizens.

-The Obusinga Bwa Rwenzururu clan leaders said the following:

-Culture defines our way of life and identity.
+The Obusinga Bwa Rwenzururu clan leaders-said, "Culture defines our way of life and identity.
 Culture influences all stages of our lives, from birth, initiation, marriage, celebration, and death.
 In our community, clans identify with totems that are important to our identity.
 These totems may be in the form of animals, plants, or instruments with significant cultural value and to which we have social attachment.
 Our families pass knowledge about each clan and its totem(s) to the next generation, reinforcing a sense of identity and belonging to the clan.
-Some of our totems are endangered while others have become extinct due to human activities, such as forest degradation destroying different plant and animal species and their habitats (Cross Cultural Foundation of Uganda, 2019, p.
-1).
+Some of our totems are endangered while others have become extinct due to human activities, such as forest degradation destroying different plant and animal species and their habitats" (Cross Cultural Foundation of Uganda, 2019).
 Through this statement, which encouraged the protection of cultural heritage, including totems and their habitats, clan leaders emphasized their commitment to protect the natural world around them and promote conservation efforts.

 Climactic changes may also impact ecotourism within Uganda, which plays a large role in its citizens' financial security and livelihoods (Coldrey & Turpie, 2020).
 Not only can ecotourism be an essential component of Uganda's economy, especially given the large number of national parks and the attraction of gorilla tourism, but it can also be used to develop conservation projects.
-However, care must be taken to ensure that ecotourism does not become unsustainable and that it is properly managed and avoids damaging the natural resources upon which it is predicated.
+However, care must be taken to ensure that ecotourism does not become unsustainable and is properly managed so it does not damage the natural resources upon which it is predicated.